VermontDepartmentOfHealth/docgov/src/pages/new-hire.md

 You can read about the core of what we do in our [Vision & Mission statement on our public website](https://www.healthvermont.gov/about/vision)

-Here's some of the broad strokes stuff you can expect in the first couple months and beyond
+Here's some of the broad strokes stuff you can expect in the first couple months and beyond.
+This is based upon the [SOV Onboarding and Hiring Guide.](https://humanresources.vermont.gov/talent-acquisition/onboarding-and-retention/onboarding-guide/printable-guide)

 ## 1. Computer Setup